Every document below is a reason to NEVER BUY A SUBARU!

 The big picture here is that if I only accepted actual damages, what would prevent Subaru from refusing

-to honor their warranties in the future?
+to honour their warranties in the future?
 If they only pay my actual damages, they have nothing to lose

-warranty honored through the courts if the legal costs would far outweigh the actual damages.
-This is
+honoured through the courts if the legal costs would far outweigh the actual damages?

-full well what the outcome will be if it goes to court (they will delay forever and make sure that a
+well what the outcome will be if it goes to court (they will delay forever and make sure that a trial never

 However, I am determined to not allow this disgusting strategy to work in my case.
 Maybe I will have